SwathiSathish/text-translator/README.md

 About the Application:

-* I have used redis as a persistent cache storage.
-Rails is key-value store and it has built-in store for data structures like        list,hashes and it can persist the data.
+* Here, redis has been used as a persistent cache storage.
+Redis is key-value store and it has built-in store for data structures like list,hashes and it can persist the data.
 One can start the server by running the command redis-server.

-* Once we translate a new text by giving the appropriate the target language, i am storing the translated text in the cache.
-Then , if one tries to translate the same text with the same targeted language as before, am fetching the text from the cache.
+* Once we translate a new text by giving the appropriate the target language, application stores the translated text in the cache.
+Then , if one tries to translate the same text with the same targeted language as before, then the text is been fetched from the cache.